Shaping leadership und corporate culture for the future

 We asked ourselves: what are the values and mindset that shape our common understanding of leadership.

 This can be very different, especially in companies.
 One person might say, “I think values are great, let’s have them!
-Let’s write them down and pin them on the walls for everybody to see.”
+Let’s write them down and stick them on the walls for everybody to see.”
 That’s one attitude towards values.
-The next says, “We’ll make a process involving everyone, because if we let everyone have their say and are transparent, we’ll arrive at values that everyone shares”.
+The next says, “We’ll make a process involving everyone, because if we are transparent and if we let everyone have their say , we’ll arrive at values that everyone shares”.
 This is a completely different mindset.
 The models we use come partly from Clare Graves, partly from Jane Loevinger.
 We lean more on the development-oriented model of Jane Loevinger, who as a developmental psychologist did a lot of research in the 1960s and 1970s.
 The models she arrived at ordered the different mindsets in a transparent manner.
 In order to introduce this theory into the consulting process in a clear and concise fashion, we drew up some bubble charts.
 They show how different mindsets develop and the different leadership styles associated with them, and how they can build on each other.
 There came a point where we had so much material that we had tried out again and again in practice that we decided to put it in book form.
 The result was “Mindset Matters “.

 Maike Schäbitz: How was the model, how were the charts and the ideas received in your workshops?